yannickmoy/VerifyThis2023/README.md

 On an 8 cores Linux laptop, it terminates in less that 2 minutes, and proves that the SPARK implementation is free of run-time errors, terminates and satisfies its functional specification.

+To see the solution in Why3, go to subdirectory `challenge1/why3`.
+It contains a likely separation logic description of the input (covering lasso case as well), starting setting up a memory model, but nothing is proven yet.